Hernezio/Hernezio/README.md

 - 👋 Hi, I'm Camilo Sánchez
 - 👀 I'm interested in programming
-- 🌱 I am currently in continuous learning of tools for full-stack development.
+- 🌱 I am currently in continuous learning of tools for Blockchain development.
 - 💞️ I am looking to learn how to work with smart contracts.
 - 📫 How to contact me sancheztabares@live.com